GaLzZy/runelite-item-dropper-sheets/README.md

 ## Configuration

 1. **Filtered items** – comma-separated list of item names to watch for.
-2. **Google Sheet ID** – optional reference for the destination sheet (if your Apps Script uses it).
-3. **Webhook URL** – Apps Script endpoint that receives JSON payloads in the shape:
+2. **Webhook URL** – Apps Script endpoint that receives JSON payloads in the shape:

    ```json
    {